 Jar of honey next to lavender, espresso, and oat milk.

 • Oat Milk – it’s creamy, thick, and a delicious dairy-free addition to an iced latte!
-Of course, you can absolutely use whatever kind of milk you’d like!
+Of course, you can use whatever kind of milk you’d like!

 How to Make Honey Lavender Syrup

+I don’t know about you, but in the morning I’m not looking to go through a whole lot of steps to get me to my first caffeine boost.
 Luckily, this iced latte recipe is easy to make, and the lavender honey simple syrup can be made ahead of time, leaving you with less prep work and more lattes throughout the week!

 Once the simple syrup is ready, strain it through a fine mesh sieve to remove all the lavender flowers.
 Store it in an airtight container in the fridge until you’re ready to use.

-It’s not just for iced lattes!
+This syrup isn’t just for iced lattes!
 Use the simple syrup in hot coffee, to sweeten cold brew, or in cocktails!

 How to Make an Iced Lavender Latte

-If espresso isn’t available, brew an extra strong cup of coffee, use instant espresso, or use a cold brew concentrate.
+As mentioned, freshly brewed espresso will produce the most coffee-shop-like iced latte around, but around here, we’re about ease and using what we have.
+If espresso isn’t available, brew an extra strong cup of coffee, use instant espresso, or cold brew concentrate.

+Add the coffee you’re using to the glass and stir it together with the simple syrup until fully combined.
 Then, add a handful of ice.
 I used a mini ice cube mold for the photos.
 Use as much or as little ice as you’d like.

 The beauty of making a latte at home is that you can make it 100% to your liking!
-The same goes for the oat milk… once the ice is in the top the latte off with cold oat milk, as much or as little as you’d like, depending on how strong you like your lattes (photo 3).
+The same goes for the oat milk… once the ice is in the top the latte off with cold oat milk, as much or as little as you’d like, depending on how strong you like your latte.
+Stir it up with a spoon or a straw until fully combined, then enjoy!

 Two lavender honey lattes on white tray.